 Dr Lachlan D. Urquhart

-My monograph, Clever Computing through Accountable Design, is forthcoming with Cambridge University Press.
-I have published over 60 papers in leading venues in computing, law, and ethics.
 I have been an investigator on projects totalling nearly £17m.
-I am currently Principal Investigator of the £1.2m EPSRC ‘Fixing the Future: Right to Repair and Equal-IoT’ project.
-I am Co-Investigator on the UKRI £9.75m Responsible NLP AI CDT; the EPSRC £3.2m Trustworthy Autonomous Systems Governance Node, and various projects in the EPSRC Horizon Trusted Data Driven Products hub.
-I was also investigator on the now completed ESRC Emotional AI in Smart Cities project (£750k), EPSRC Defence Against Dark Artefacts (£1m) and TAS Hub Envisioning Biometric AI Futures project (£40k).
+Current project include the Face[Rec] Co-Designing Live Facial Recognition governance in Scotland (2026-2027) and the UKRI £9.75m Responsible NLP AI Centre for Doctoral Training (2024-2032).
+I was Principal Investigator of the £1.2m EPSRC ‘Fixing the Future: Right to Repair and Equal-IoT’ project (2022-225) and Co-Investigator on the EPSRC £3.2m Trustworthy Autonomous Systems Governance Node (2020-2024), various projects in the EPSRC £4m Horizon Trusted Data Driven Products hub (2020-2025), the £750k ESRC/JST Emotional AI in Smart Cities project (2020-2023), EPSRC £1.2m Defence Against Dark Artefacts (2018-2022), AHRC/ESRC UK-Japan and TAS Hub Envisioning Biometric AI Futures project (2023).
+I was also part of the €4m DCODE Network Horizon 2020 Marie Sklodowska-Curie Innovative Training Network (ITN) on rethinking design (2020-2024).

 My main research interests are in the socio-technical aspects of designing, living with, and regulating emerging information technologies.
 I have a multidisciplinary background in computer science (PhD) and law (LL.B; LL.M) and I have studied at the Universities of Edinburgh, Strathclyde, and Nottingham.
 I am an editor on the Routledge Book Series on Surveillance Studies.